Bradley-D/woocommerce-unit-of-measure/readme.txt

 WooCommerce Unit Of Measure allows you to add a unit of measure (UOM), or any text you require after the price in WooCommerce.

 = Requires WooCommerce to be installed. =
-= WooCommerce Compatibility Test: v3.4.1 =
+= WooCommerce Compatibility Test: v3.4.4 =

 == Installation ==
-= WooCommerce Compatibility Test: v3.4.1 =
+= WooCommerce Compatibility Test: v3.4.4 =
-1. Upload WooCommerce Image Hover to the `/wp-content/plugins/` directory
+1. Upload WooCommerce Unit Of Measure to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to "Inventory" tab in the product data area and put in your unit of measure
 4. Publish or update your product